OperaVaria/instant-serotonin/docs/README.md

 This is the source code for a simple webapp that scrapes the internet for cute animal pictures, and displays one at random upon user request.
 The app is mainly written in Python, utilising the Flask web framework.
-The frontend part is standard HTML-CCS-JS, with a simple custom styling.
+The frontend part is a standard HTML-CCS-JS website, with a simple custom styling.

 ## Functionality